kingcada/kingcada.github.io/index.md

 <p class="lead text-left">

+I am currently a Lenfant Postdoctoral Fellow (F32 equivalent) in the laboratory of Structural Cell Biology at the National Institutes of Health led by [Naoko Mizuno](https://www.nhlbi.nih.gov/science/laboratory-structural-cell-biology) where I use cryo-electron tomography and fluorescence live-imaging to gain a comprehensive ultrastructural and dynamic view of neuronal membrane processes.
 My research interest focuses on unraveling the molecular sociology between cellular membranes, organelles, and the proteins that shape and transport them.
-Specifically, I investigate how the internal architecture of neurons shifts in response to normal physiological conditions and pathological states. <br>
+More specifically, I study how the internal architecture of neurons shifts in response to normal physiological conditions and pathological states.
 <br>
-I am currently a Lenfant Postdoctoral Fellow (F32 equivalent) in the laboratory of Structural Cell Biology at the National Institutes of Health led by [Naoko Mizuno](https://www.nhlbi.nih.gov/science/laboratory-structural-cell-biology) where I use cryo-electron tomography and fluorescence live-imaging to gain a comprehensive ultrastructural and dynamic view of neuronal membrane processes.
 <br>
 I received my Ph.D. in molecular & cell biology from [UC Berkeley](https://www.berkeley.edu/), supported by a Ruth L. Kirschstein Predoctoral Fellowship (F31), under the mentorship of [James Hurley](https://membrane.berkeley.edu/) and [Carlos Bustamante](https://bustamante.berkeley.edu/).
 During my graduate training, I built and used optical force microscopy coupled with fluorescence to study membrane scission mechanisms employed by a subset of ESCRT proteins <i>in vitro</i>.
 <br>